barrettlab/2021-Genomics-bootcamp/I. Basic Intro to UNIX.md

 \{4,8\} | Any line with "{4,8}"
 A{4,8} | Any line with "A{4,8}"

+### Other useful thing to know for regular expressions
 Regular Expression | Class | Type | Meaning
 ------------------ | ----- | ---- | -------
 . | all | Character Set | A single character (except newline)